Unreasonable behaviour policy

 - anyone who contacts us including existing or potential customers, representatives and businesses

-Before we make any decisions under this policy, we’ll conduct a review of what’s happened, and we’ll always consider the customers’ individual circumstances.
-If we decide to take action to manage unreasonable behaviour, we’ll explain why to the customer.
+Before we make any decisions under this policy, we’ll look at what's happened.
+And we'll always consider a customer's individual circumstances.
+If we decide to take action to manage unreasonable behaviour, we’ll let the customer know why.

 Complaints about our service

-We want to provide our customers with excellent service and a high level of quality in how we handle complaints.
-But if a customer is unhappy with something we do, or the service we’ve provided, they should contact us.
+We want to give our customers excellent service and handle complaints well.
+If you’re unhappy with something we do, or our service, you should contact us.

-If you want to complain to us about the service we’ve given you, use our complaints procedure and we’ll try to resolve the problem.
-Find out more about how we look at complaints about our customer service.
+If you want to complain about our service, use our complaints procedure and we’ll try to resolve the problem.

 Aggressive or abusive behaviour